vinuesa/get_phylomarkers/docs/GET_PHYLOMARKERS_manual.md

 [Bruno Contreras-Moreira](https://digital.csic.es/cris/rp/rp02661/)
  at [EEAD-CSIC, Spain](http://www.eead.csic.es/).
 It is released to the public domain under the GNU GPLv3 [license](./LICENSE).

-# Citation.
+# Citation
-On Jaunary 15th, 2018 we submitted a manuscript describing the implementation of the **GET_PHYLOMARKERS** pipeline and its use in genomic taxonomy and population genomics of *Stenotrophomonas* bacteria to the [Research Topic of Frontiers in Microbiology: Microbial Taxonomy, Phylogeny and Biodiversity](http://journal.frontiersin.org/researchtopic/5493/microbial-taxonomy-phylogeny-and-biodiversity).
+On Jaunary 15th, 2018 we submitted a manuscript to the [Research Topic of Frontiers in Microbiology: Microbial Taxonomy, Phylogeny and Biodiversity](http://journal.frontiersin.org/researchtopic/5493/microbial-taxonomy-phylogeny-and-biodiversity) describing the implementation of the **GET_PHYLOMARKERS** pipeline and its use in genomic taxonomy and population genomics of *Stenotrophomonas* bacteria.

 Meanwhile, if you find the code useful for your academic work, please use the following citation:
 Pablo Vinuesa and Bruno Contreras-Moreira 2018.
 GET_PHYLOMARKERS, a pipeline to select optimal markers for microbial phylogenomics, systematics and genomic taxomy.
 Available at https://github.com/vinuesa/get_phylomarkers and released under the GNU GPLv3 license.